-- Our past and current students have come from over 30 states as well as 13 other countries. - Our 160 alumni are serving in many parts of our nation and abroad, building Catholic psychology practices. - Our efforts have been recognized by Pope Benedict XVI (then Cardinal Ratzinger) and Pope John Paul II, among many other distinguished intellectuals of our day. - In 2014, we expanded by introducing our first fully online Master's degree, a Master of Science in Psychology, designed for working professionals and those in pastoral ministry. - In 2016, we added a new School of Counseling and launched an online MS in Clinical Mental Health Counseling. - We are also proud to enter our second decade with no debt and a growing number of supporters.
+- Our past and current students have come from over 30 states as well as 13 other countries. - Our alumni are serving in many parts of our nation and abroad, building Catholic psychology practices. - Our efforts have been recognized by Pope Benedict XVI (then Cardinal Ratzinger) and Pope John Paul II\, among many other distinguished intellectuals of our day. - In 2014, we introduced our first online Master's degree, the Master of Science in Psychology, designed for working professionals and those in pastoral ministry. - In 2015, the institution changed its name to Divine Mercy University and announced the establishment of a School of